-- KRAKATOA MY for Autodesk Maya on Microsoft Windows and Linux operating systems.
+- KRAKATOA MY for Autodesk Maya on Microsoft Windows, Apple OSX and Linux operating systems.

 - KRAKATOA SR stand-alone renderer allowing Python or C++ API connection to any host application on Microsoft Windows, Apple OSX and Linux operating systems.

 KRAKATOA is CPU-based, highly optimized for 64 bit computing, heavily multi-threaded, and can be used successfully on most hardware running Windows, Linux or OSX operating systems including laptops and render nodes without dedicated high-end graphics accelerators.

 KRAKATOA was specifically designed to process and render millions and even billions of particles and adapts its memory footprint to the requested rendering features.
 It provides a pipeline for acquiring, caching, transforming, modifying, shading and rendering vast quantities of particles at unprecedented speed to represent natural phenomena like dust, smoke, silt, ocean surface foam, plasma and even solid objects.